urschrei/convertbng/README.md

 [![Build Status](https://travis-ci.org/urschrei/convertbng.png?branch=master)](https://travis-ci.org/urschrei/convertbng)
 #Description
 A proof-of-concept utility library for converting longitude and latitude coordinates into British National Grid ([epsg:27700](http://spatialreference.org/ref/epsg/osgb-1936-british-national-grid/)) coordinates, and vice versa.
 Conversion is handled by a [Rust binary](https://github.com/urschrei/rust_bng), and is quite fast.
-Some not-very-thorough tests can be found [here](https://github.com/urschrei/rust_bng/blob/master/rust_BNG.ipynb).
+Some not-very-thorough speed tests can be found [here](https://github.com/urschrei/lonlat_bng/blob/master/rust_BNG.ipynb).

 ## Implementation
 The main detail of interest is the FFI interface between Python and Rust, the Python side of which can be found [here](https://github.com/urschrei/convertbng/blob/master/convertbng/util.py#L48-L108), and the Rust side of which can be found [here](https://github.com/urschrei/rust_bng/blob/master/src/lib.rs#L63-L115).